 “The report cited some 5 million technology workers in the U.S. and more than 830,000 in Canada, across all sectors.”

 “Companies looking to house operations are putting serious thought to locating in Canada,” Paul Morassutti, executive managing director at CBRE Canada, is quoted as saying in a statement.
-Toronto reportedly offers a well-educated workforce, along with cheaper labour and real estate than other markets, making it an attractive destination for employers.
+Toronto reportedly offers a well-educated workforce and cheaper labour and real estate than other markets, making it an attractive destination for employers.

 Ottawa was also tapped as a growing market.
 “Ottawa is shedding its government-town image.
 It is home to over 1,700 technology companies and employs over 70,000 tech-talent employees,” Shawn Hamilton, managing director of CBRE Ottawa, reportedly said.
 “In the last five years, urban tech has grown to be the second-largest user group in downtown Ottawa, bigger than the accounting and legal sectors combined.”